aave/aave-utilities/README.md

 This method is used to generate the raw signature data to be signed by the user.
 Once generated, a function is called to trigger a signature request from the users wallet.
-This signature can be passed a parameter to `supplyWithPermit` or `repayWithPermit` in place of an approval transaction
+This signature can be passed a parameter to `supplyWithPermit` or `repayWithPermit` in place of an approval transaction.

+Note: Not all tokens are compatible with the ERC-2612 permit functionality.
+You can check the
+<a href="https://github.com/aave/interface/blob/main/src/ui-config/permitConfig.ts" target="_blank">Aave
+interface config</a> for an updated list of supported tokens by network.

 <details>
   <summary>Sample Code</summary>